kaushikmoulic/mywebsite/README.md

 Just making a few changes

-This is to be rebase (Before rebase)
+this change is made on master for rebase demo (made first)